France & Switzerland | Hiker’s Haute Route

 Distance: 8 miles.
 Elevation gain/loss: 1000/3500 ft.

 Hike from Argentière to the village of Trient over the Aiguillette des Posettes, with spectacular views of the Aiguilles of Chamonix, its glaciers, and Mont Blanc.
-Overnight in a lively, but simple inn in Trient.
+Overnight in a simple mountain hostel in Trient with shared bathrooms/showers in the hall.
 Private rooms are subject to availability.

 Distance: 9 miles.
 Elevation gain/loss: 3000/3500 ft.